kp14/ava/README.md

 # ava - all vs. all

-Use Needleman-Wunch and Smith-Waterman aligners in an all vs. all mode.
+Use Needleman-Wunsch and Smith-Waterman aligners in an all vs. all mode.
+Generates a matrix-like SVG output using pairwise identities for shading of boxes.